josuelmm/traccar-mod/README.md

 # traccar-mod
-If you want a modified web traccar, contact me. josuelmm92@gmail.com
+If you want a modified web traccar, send notifications by whatsapp, contact me. josuelmm92@gmail.com

 List Mod:
 - Design with color and logo